LinkedIn InMail Templates for Selling B2B Services That Actually Get Responses

 InMail reaches people you're not connected with.
 LinkedIn reports that InMail gets 3x higher response rates than email.
 But that advantage evaporates if you use InMail like a cold email blast.
 InMail works because the recipient knows it costs you credits — which signals intent.
 That psychological leverage only works if your message feels personal.

 The fatal mistake most B2B sellers make: they write InMail that reads like a press release.
 Long intros, vague value props, and a CTA that asks for too much commitment.
 The templates below avoid all three.
+They are built on a principle borrowed from direct response copywriting: every sentence must earn the next sentence.
+If the subject line does not earn the open, nothing else matters.
+If the first line does not earn the second, the prospect scrolls past before reaching your offer.

 The Anatomy of a High-Response InMail